CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

     Public applications do not support saving your session or data.
 If you want to keep your content, please download it locally before your session ends.

-## How to host a course
+## How to host a course or use notebooks for collaboration

 CSC Notebooks is built for hosting online courses.
 We support currently Jupyter and RStudio based content, with more options to come in the future.
 The intended workflow is that you create one workspace per course, and arrange your exercises in one or more applications in that workspace.

-Here is a step-by-step guide for hosting a course on CSC Notebooks.
+Instead of a course you can also use CSC Notebooks for collaboration.
+The workflow is similar to creating a course notebooks environment and is described below.

 ### Becoming a workspace owner and creating a workspace